 Analytics software will also monitor benchmarks and KPIs, keeping managers informed of maintenance costs.
 With the data and assistance that maintenance analytics provides, it’s easy to bring certainty to the entire situation.

-Manage Maintenance Better With ToolSense
+Manage Maintenance and Analytics Better With ToolSense

 The term maintenance cost refers to any cost incurred by an individual or business to keep their assets in good working order.
 These costs can be spent on general maintenance of items, such as repairing a car or machine.